RCuttrell/Active-Directory-Homelab/README.md

 #

 The next step was to intruct the Splunk Universal Forwarder on what to send over to the Splunk Server.
 This was achieved by editing the inputs.conf file of the Universal Forwarder on my Windows machines.
 The file was located at LocalDisk(C:)>ProgramFiles>SplunkUniversalForwarder>etc>system>default>inputs.conf.
 However, this was not the actual file I wanted to edit.
 I wanted to leave that default file there to ensure that if something went wrong, I could revert back to that default file.
 Instead, I opened up notepad as administrator and copied the config file provided by MyDFIR in his guide found here: https://github.com/MyDFIR/Active-Directory-Project.
-This created an index in Splunk named "endpoint" where all of the events from my Windows Machines could be seen via Splunk.
+This created an index in Splunk named "endpoint" where all of the events from my Windows Machines could be seen via Splunk search.
 The file was saved and store in LocalDisk(C:)>ProgramFiles>SplunkUniversalForwarder>etc>system>local.

 ![inputs conf file](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/26d9c45d-4887-4ff7-82a6-3665bc93b830)
 ![system local inputs conf](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/681b4c0a-257a-47a8-9cda-6f7f953b60a9)

 #

 Because I updated the inputs.conf file, I needed to restart the Splunk Universal Forwarder.
 To do this, I opened services as administrator and scrolled down to SplunkForwarder.
 After finding the SplunkForwarder service, I noticed the Log On was set to This account.
-By double clikcing SplunkForwarder, I tabbed over to Log On and checked off Local System account.
+By double clicking SplunkForwarder, I tabbed over to Log On and checked off Local System account.
 This ensured that Splunk would be able to collect logs and not run into any problems due to permissions.
 Afterwards, I restarted the Splunk Forwarder service.

 ![Splunk log on](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/47ce6297-c9f5-4356-9833-eb13594e43cc)
 ![restart splunk forwarder](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/4c4dd469-45b7-439f-af39-358dc66541fb)